hivemq/mqtt-cli/docs/_docs/publish.md

 ## Further Examples

-Publish a message with default QoS set to `Exactly Once`
+Publish a message with QoS level `Exactly Once`

 **NOTE**: If you specify one QoS and multiple topics, the QoS will be used for all topics.